-I’ve used Body Ecology Kefir Starter many times and always been happy with the result.
+I’ve used the Body Ecology Kefir Starter many times and have always been happy with the result.
 The starter is simple to use and produce a good kefir.
 Donna Gates, the creator of Body Ecology, has spent some 30+ years developing fermentation starters and is an authority on fermented foods.

 Why use Body Ecology Kefir starter?